-After a month, Apex was adopted and moved up to Sechelt.
-A few days later he got spooked when his new mom tripped and he bolted.
+After a month being in foster - October 2015 - Apex was adopted and moved to live with his new family in Sechelt, BC - a somewhat remote town two ferry rides away from his foster home.
+A few days after adoption he got spooked on a walk when his new mom tripped.
+And he bolted.
 Gone.
 Poof.

-Deb headed up to Sechelt as soon as possible to help look for him.
-As Apex had only been there a few days, it was unlikely he'd find his way back home and since Deb had been the human he knew best, it made sense.
-I'm not sure how it happened, but somehow I ended up as her "ground support" - as she only had an iPad at this time her communication was limited - that and the fact she was sleeping in her car in case Apex came across the smell of her and the three dogs she had with her.
-I contacted all the facebook pages and websites I could in a place I'd never been and she started postering...
+Debbie headed to Sechelt with her two former sled dogs Question and Daffy, and foster dog Colby (who came from the same sledding kennel as Apex) as soon as possible to help look for him.
+As Apex had only been in his new surroundings a few days, it was unlikely he'd find his way back home and since Debbie had been the human he knew best, it made sense.
+I'm not sure how it happened, but somehow I ended up as her "ground support".
+She only had an iPad at this time so her communication was limited - that and the fact she was sleeping in her car in case Apex came across the smell of her and her dogs.

-This went on for months - Deb would head up to Sechelt taking three dogs and two ferries.
+This went on for months - Debbie would head up to Sechelt taking the three dogs and two ferries.
 She always slept in her car.
-She got to know where the free wi-fi was and where she could plug in to recharge (I'd since given her my old cell phone - an old flip phone with a temperament, but it worked most of the time).
-She slept in her car with the dogs in different spots and each day there she'd get up and get walking... and walking... and walking.
-Talking to everyone she could, putting up more posters and with the help of her dogs, laying scent on the off chance Apex would come across a familiar scent that might help him stay in the area.
+She got to know where the free wi-fi was and where she could plug in to recharge her electronics, which included an old flip phone cell phone with a temper.
+She slept in her car with the dogs in different locations on the outskirts of town and each morning she'd get up and get walking... and walking... and walking.
+She talked to everyone she could, put up more posters and with the help of her dogs, they all "laid their scent" on the off chance Apex would come across a familiar smell that might help keep him in the area.

-I mid-January some trail cameras were donated to the cause by Sue Eckersley of Whistler Sled Dog Co.
-She went up with Deb and they set up six trail cams in areas where Apex had been spotted or what we thought were his routes.
+In mid-January some trail cameras were donated to the search efforts by Sue Eckersley of Whistler Sled Dog Co.
+She headed to Sechelt with Debbie and they set up six trail cams in areas where Apex had been spotted or what they thought were his routes.

-None of us gave up.
-We notified people far and wide - even in Pemberton and Whistler where he'd originally lived.
-As the crow flies, it wasn't so far and being a sled dog, he had some stamina.
-But the sightings continued to come in.
-We always asked for a photo - we were desperate for a photo.
-This would help us confirm it was him, but no one could ever get one - he was gone too quick.
+Other friends made the trip and no one gave up.
+People were notified far and wide - even in Pemberton and Whistler where he'd originally lived.
+As the crow flies, it wasn't so far from Sechelt, and being a sled dog, he had some stamina.
+More sightings continued to come in.
+We always asked for a photo - we were desperate for a photo to help us confirm it was him, but no one could ever get one - he seemed to be gone too quick.

-Four months in I managed to make the trip with Deb and the dogs.
-I had to see these places she was referring to - the places I was pointing to on maps and the places he'd been sighted.
-I needed it to make sense.
-And I was in awe of her commitment.
+Four months in to Apex being missing I made the trip with Debbie and her dogs.
+I had to see these places she was referring to - the places I was poring over on maps and the places he'd been sighted.
+I needed it to make more sense.
+Plus, I was in awe of her commitment and wanted to help.

 We would do "car camping" with the help of the Victoria Humane Society.
-They donated the van whenever Deb needed it - after all they were part of Team Apex, having brought him into care in July 2014, which led to Deb fostering him.
+They donated the van whenever Debbie needed it - after all, they were part of Team Apex, having brought him into care in July 2014, which led to Deb fostering him.

-On Feb 28, 2015, we got an early morning start.
-A foggy drive over the malahat, three of my favourite dogs, and amazing company.
-We ended up at the Nanaimo ferry terminal having barely remembered the drive up we talked so much.
-Deb knew the ferry times and routes by heart - this was trip 7, she thought.
+On January 28, 2015, we got an early morning start and headed out on a foggy 90-minute drive over the malahat.
+We arrived at the Nanaimo ferry terminal having barely remembered the drive we talked so much.

-When we got there she drove me around to give me the lay of the land - the beach access point he'd bolted from, the routes she'd already walked again and again.
-We be in the middle of nowhere and I'd see a poster on a pole or tree, in a ziplock bag, but soggy from the rain and damp over the months.
-She put post-its on the posters, or handwrite "Still Missing" along with the date to keep it fresh in people's minds.
+We got off the ferry and drove the 30 minutes into Sechelt, and Debbie toured me around to give me the lay of the land - the beach access point he'd bolted from, the routes she'd already walked again and again, the cafe with free wi-fi and the trails.
+We'd be walking in the middle of what seemed like nowhere and I'd see a missing dog poster on a pole or tree in a ziplock bag, soggy from the rain and damp over the months.
+Each trip she made, she would put post-its on the posters, or handwrite "Still Missing" along with the date to keep it fresh in people's minds.

-It started to get dark so we went for food and then headed up to Kinnikinnick Park to feed the dogs and camp for the night.
-They had nice clean, heated restrooms that were unlocked so we felt like we were at a spa after running around in the bush all day.
+It started to get dark so we went for food and then headed up to Kinnikinnick Park to feed her dogs and camp for the night.
+The park was equipped with nice clean, heated restrooms that were unlocked so we felt like we were at a spa after running around in the bush all day.

 Night came and we all hunkered down in the back of the van.
-Question lay be Deb's head, Colby moved between the back and the passenger seat of the van and Daffy cuddled under my sleeping bag with me.
+Question lay by Debbie's head, Colby alternated sleeping between the back of the van and the passenger seat and Daffy cuddled under my sleeping bag with me (!!!).
 It rained that night but we were warm and dry.
 Apex was a constant in our thoughts.

 We put up more posters and then went to the coffee shop for breakfast - for all of us.
 Then it was back out to check the last trail cam.
-It was pretty remote as far as driving goes, but it made sense if one was travelling along the powerlines, which is what we had suspected given the sighting reports.
-Plus it made sense because that path would have been familiar to him.
-His time as a sled dog was spent on trails - open spaces with shelter on either side to duck into if necessary and the shortest distance from A to B. Nothing on the last camera.
-Someone had turned it sideways a few days prior.
+It was located in a pretty remote spot as far as driving goes, but it made sense if one was travelling along a line of power lines, which is what we had suspected given the sighting reports.
+Travelling along power lines made sense because an open path with trees on either side would have been familiar terrain to Apex.
+His time as a sled dog was spent on similar trails, and the trees on the side would provide shelter and hiding spots to duck into if necessary.
+There was nothing on the last camera.... as we scrolled through the footage, we saw someone had turned it sideways a few days prior.

 It was almost time to go - we had to head to the ferry.

-I left with a better feeling though.
-I didn't want him to be out on his own, but seeing the terrain and the abundance of water, places to den and food, I thought that if he could just hang on a bit longer, we - or someone - could catch him.
+I didn't want Apex to be out on his own, but seeing the terrain and the abundance of water, places to den and find food, I thought that if he could just hang on a bit longer, we - or someone - could catch him.

-Deb hadn't been able to make it up to Sechelt since we were there.
-She was planning on going for all of spring break next week, but her dog Daffy was in need of surgery so things were up in the air.
+Debbie hadn't been able to make it up to Sechelt since we were there.
+Her dog Daffy was in need of surgery so things were up in the air until spring break.
 But this morning she got a call.
 Apex had been spotted on a fish farm barge.
-He was alive.
+He was alive!
 And soon enough we saw the picture to prove it.

 I'm not sure what's going to happen from here, but I will say that you should never give up.
 It may be hard and it will take its toll on you mentally, but don't be afraid to ask for help.
-You may not realize it, but there is a whole village out there just ready and waiting, and for Apex, the community of Sechelt, BC was just that group.
+So many people came to help... all it took was an ask.
+There is a whole village out there just ready and waiting to help, and for Apex, the community of Sechelt, BC was just that group.